gidbalugo/fax-api-client-csharp/README.md

 ###SOAP Faults
 This function will throw one of the following SOAP faults/exceptions if something went wrong:
 **InvalidArgumentsException, NoMessagesFoundException, DocumentContentTypeNotFoundException, or InternalServerException.**
-You can find more details on these faults in Section 5 of this document.
+You can find more details on these faults [here](#section5).

 ##FaxStatus
 ###Description

 This function provides you with a method of retrieving the status, details and results of fax messages sent.
-While this is a legitimate method of retrieving results we strongly advise that you take advantage of our callback service (see Section 4), which will push these fax results to you as they are completed.
+While this is a legitimate method of retrieving results we strongly advise that you take advantage of our callback service, which will push these fax results to you as they are completed.

 When making a status request, you must provide at least a `BroadcastRef`, `SendRef` or `MessageRef`.
 The function will also accept a combination of these to further narrow the request query.